 Product and Project Teams Collaboration

-As one of the first steps, Pro4People recommended the establishment of a program management structure to deliver a system consisting of an edge medical device, mobile applications as well as a cloud backend.
+As one of the first steps in an Internet of medical things project, Pro4People recommended the establishment of a program management structure to deliver a system consisting of an edge medical device, mobile applications as well as a cloud backend.
 In addition, a support team would help client work through inevitable program challenges.
 Program management coordinated the following activities:

 - Product Life Cycle (PLC) – managing product value proposition, defining functionalities, product requirements and alignment with the client’s business and digital strategies (client).

 - Software Development Life Cycle (SDLC) – managing development of cloud backend together with mobile applications Software-as-a-Medical-Device (SaMD) projects (Pro4People);

 - Design and Development Edge Device – managing a new, connected version of Stimulation Device (the Korean vendor);

 - Service Provision Team – building a brand new team that would be responsible for provisioning as well as keeping the final system (consisting of all software medical devices) operational, once they had been placed in the market (Pro4People).